hariharansr2004/Java-Cheat-Sheet/README.md

 - **IS-A** relationship is mandatory to perform overriding.
 - While overriding, the method name and arguments must be the same.
 - Example: Updating an existing feature.
+# Note:
+- Private,static and final methods cannot be overriden.

  ## Method Chaining:
 - Method chaining refers to calling multiple methods sequentially within another method